reisjr/aws-iot-labguide/content/module2/050_group_permission.md

 You need an additional security policy that allows the devices in the **SanFrancisco** location to listen to a new topic named `alexa/integration/<deviceName>`.<br>
  The device already has the code to process the command.

-Attaching a policy to a group will allow every thing under this group or any things/groups bellow its hierarchy, to apply the policy permissions.
+Attaching a policy to a group will allow every thing under this group or any things/groups bellow its hierarchy, to inherit the policy permissions.

 ### Creating a new policy
 ___

-In this exercise, you will use a previously created policy file, *alexaPolicy.json* added on your Cloud9 environment.<br>
+In this exercise, you will use a previously created policy file, `alexaPolicy.json` added on your Cloud9 environment.<br>

 This policy allows the `subscribe` action to the new topic `alexa/integration/<device-name>`: